Back to press room

 Financial Exclusion: Making the invisible visible

-Finance Watch used surveys, interviews and workshops with 69 experts in 23 different European countries to identify the groups most vulnerable to financial exclusion, and singled out three key barriers that they face:
+Finance Watch used surveys, interviews and workshops with 69 experts in 23 different European countries to identify groups most vulnerable to financial exclusion, and singled out three key barriers that they face:

 1. Legal requirements for access: Certain groups of people, such as migrants, are not able to provide the documents required by law as proof of their identity and place of residence.
 This is a particular barrier for accessing a payment account.
 Without it the chances of exclusion are high.